Shikaga/story/index.md

 The persona that she had painstakingly built around herself would tested to the limit as she entered the swirling whirlpool of court life.
 While Orin and she were posing as professional tutors, there would many rules and traditional that she would have to observe.
 In the Royal Keep etiquette and formality were more binding than law, and with stronger penalties.

 Emlyn lay her head against the side of the carriage as it continue it's rocking journey up the bumpy street.
-She was exhausted after her night of heavy trembling and sour dreams.
+She was exhausted after her nights of heavy trembling and sour dreams.
 A small payment for an incredible gift.

 Emlyn could only just barely remember not having the powers of a Planet Drinker, most children manifested their power at a very young age.
 To her it came just as easily as walking and talking, just a thing that she did.

-For those around her, nothing had seemed odd at first, perhaps she was a little strong for a small, but hey, she just had a lot of fight in her.
+For those around her, nothing had seemed odd at first, perhaps she was a little strong for a small child, but hey, she just had a lot of fight in her.
 But when a four year old in the midst of a tantrum smashes the kitchen table into a mess of wood and splinters, there is no more denying the truth.

 Emlyn had been taken from her mother and brothers and trained in the ways of her gift.
+It had been the only way to protect both of them.

 She learnt about all the ways in which the planets of the night sky radiated power that a fortunate few would be able to pull on.
 Strength, speed, far sight, the planets provided incredible powers for those precious few who were able to call on them.